Hipólito Yrigoyen: 1918 and 1920 legislative elections

-Second presidency, 1928–1930
+Second presidency (1928–1930)

-Economic policy

 On the expiration of Alvear's term in 1928, Yrigoyen was overwhelmingly elected President for the second time.

-In December of that year, U.S. President-elect Herbert Hoover visited Argentina on a goodwill tour, meeting with President Yrigoyen on policies regarding trade and tariffs.
+In December 1929, U.S. President-elect Herbert Hoover visited Argentina on a goodwill tour, meeting with President Yrigoyen on policies regarding trade and tariffs.
 Radical anarchist elements attempted to assassinate Hoover by attempting to place a bomb near his rail car, but the bomber was arrested before he could complete his work.
 President Yrigoyen accompanied Hoover thereafter as a personal guarantee of safety until he left the country.

+Domestic policy, 1928–1930

-In domestic policy, additional reforms were introduced during Irigoyen's second presidency.
-On June 12 1929 Irigoyen signed a decree that authorized the expenditure of 4,514,470 pesos paper for the establishment of primary schools in Buenos Aires, the Provinces and National Territories.
-An Act of the 29th of August 1929, which came into force on the 12th of March 1930 and applied to all salaried employees and workers, fixed the hours of actual work at 8 in the day and 48 in the week Under a resolution passed on August 7, 1929, a registry for supply and demand of lands “is added to the Ministry of Agriculture.”
-The purpose of this new office, as noted by one study, “will be to compile and distribute information concerning agricultural lands, such as prices, distance from important market and railway centers, and other data of interest to farm owners and to other persons wishing to purchase land.”
+In domestic policy, additional reforms were introduced during Yrigoyen's second presidency.
+On 12 June 1929, Yrigoyen authorized funding for the establishment of primary schools throughout the nation (4,514,470 pesos for the establishment of primary schools in Buenos Aires, the Provinces and National Territories).
+An act of 29 August 1929, which came into force on 12 March 1930, established the eight-hour workday and forty-eight hour workweek for all salaried employees and workers A resolution passed on 7 August 1929, added a registry to the Ministry of Agriculture, whose purpose, as noted by one study, was "to compile and distribute information concerning agricultural lands, such as prices, distance from important market and railway centers, and other data of interest to farm owners and to other persons wishing to purchase land."

-In his late seventies, he found himself surrounded by aides who censored his access to news reports, hiding from him the reality of the effects of the Great Depression, which hit towards the end of 1929.
-On 24 December of this year he survived an assassination attempt.
+Fall from power

-Fascist and conservative sectors of the army plotted openly for a regime change, as did Standard Oil of New Jersey, who opposed both the president's efforts to curb oil smuggling from Salta Province to Bolivia, as well as the existence of YPF itself.
+In the fallout of the Great Depression, Yrigoyen's presidency ended due to conspiracies by rival factions who capitalized on flaws in his government. and conservative sectors of the army plotted openly for a regime change, as did American corporations, such as the Standard Oil of New Jersey, who opposed the president's efforts to curb oil smuggling from Salta Province to Bolivia, as well as the existence of YPF itself.
+Yrigoyen, in his seventies, was also kept uninformed of the true state of the nation by aides who censored his access to news reports of the global depression's impact.
+On 24 December 1929 he survived an assassination attempt.

+Opposition parties won the congressional elections of 1928 and 1930.

 On 6 September 1930, Yrigoyen was deposed in a military coup led by General José Félix Uriburu.
 This was the first military coup since the adoption of the Argentine constitution.
-After the coup d'état Enrique Pérez Colman, Minister of Finance in the Yrigoyen cabinet; General Moscini, former Director of oil fields; General Baldrich and a number of Yrigoyenist deputies were arrested by the provisional government of General Uriburu.
+After the coup d'état, Enrique Pérez Colman, Minister of Finance in the Yrigoyen cabinet; General Moscini, former Director of YPF; General Baldrich, and a number of Yrigoyenist deputies were arrested by the provisional government of General Uriburu.

-The new government of Uriburu adopted the most severe measures to prevent reprisals and counter-revolutionary tactics by friends of the ousted administration of ex–President Yrigoyen.
+The new government of Uriburu adopted the most severe measures to prevent reprisals and counter-revolutionary tactics by friends of the ousted administration.
 The aforementioned Yrigoyenist personalities were later released.

 Later life and death

 After his overthrow, Yrigoyen was placed under house arrest and confined several times to Martín García Island.
-He died in Buenos Aires on 3 July, 1933 and was buried in La Recoleta Cemetery.
+He died in Buenos Aires on 3 July 1933 and was buried in La Recoleta Cemetery.